Education

 Nancy LaGreca, Ph.D., graduated cum laude and phi beta kappa from The State University of New York at Geneseo with a B.A. in Spanish and minors in French and Business Administration.
 She went on to earn the M.A. and Ph.D. in Spanish (concentration in Latin American literature and culture) with a doctoral minor in Women and Gender Studies from the University of Texas at Austin.
 Before joining St. Mary’s, she was a faculty member at the University of Oklahoma from 2004-2022.
 In June 2022, she was thrilled to join the faculty at St. Mary’s University and currently serves as Dean of the College of Arts, Humanities and Social Sciences.

 During nearly three decades in the classroom, she has had the privilege of teaching Spanish language and Hispanic literature and culture (of Spain and Latin America) to students in Texas and in Oklahoma, from first-year courses to graduate seminars in bachelor’s, master’s and doctoral programs.
 LaGreca’s approach to teaching takes students’ interests into account and focuses on teaching interdisciplinary critical thinking through the lens of literature and cultural products such as art and film.
-Rather than testing in discreet point format (memorizing facts), LaGreca employs best practices of inclusive pedagogy to teach interdisciplinary research and phased writing: teaching students to carry out literary analyses in phases, with peer and instructor feedback at each phase of the paper.
+Rather than testing in discreet point format (memorizing facts), LaGreca employs best practices of inclusive pedagogy to teach interdisciplinary research and staged writing: teaching students to carry out literary analyses in stages, with peer and instructor feedback at each stage of the paper.

 LaGreca’s research and publications uncover how intellectuals of the 19th and early 20th centuries sought to expand definitions of selfhood in the face of strong nationalist discourses of ideal citizenship.
 An example of this is her book Rewriting Womanhood: Early Feminism, Subjectivity, and the Angel of the House in The Latin American Novel, 1887-1903 (Pennsylvania State UP, 2009), a historical and literary study of the ways that women novelists sought to redefine the feminine by writing intelligent, dynamic early feminist heroines.
 Her second book, Erotic Mysticism: Subversion and Transcendence in Latin American Modernismo (University of North Carolina Press, 2016) is a philosophical and psychoanalytic study of the subversive political power of mystical discourse in the novels and essays of key modernista writers.